-Welcome to Barbara London Calling.
-In this new podcast series, I’m speaking with pioneering and up-and-coming multimedia artists.
-Together we’re exploring what motivates and inspires these artists, and how they see the world while at the intersection of technology and creativity.
+In my podcast series Barbara London Calling, I host conversations with pioneering and up-and-coming artists.
+Together we explore what motivates and inspires these artists, what technologies they use in their unusually varied practices, and how they see the world as artists working at the forefront of technology and creativity.

 Why did I create this series?
-As a curator and writer, I’ve spent my career exploring video as an integral part of multimedia art.
 In 1974, I founded the video-media exhibition and collection programs at the Museum of Modern Art in New York—the first program of its kind at a major museum.
-More recently, I wrote a book called Video/Art: The First Fifty Years, which surveys the first half century of video art.
+More recently, I wrote Video/Art: The First Fifty Years, published by Phaidon, which surveys the first half century of video art.

 But media art is much broader than just video art.
 In these conversations, I wanted to explore the past, present and uncharted future of media art.